Praxagoras: Arteries and pulse

 Praxagoras' views on arteries were very influential in the development of physiology.
 Since the concept of nerves did not exist, Praxagoras explained the movement of arteries to the fact that arteries get smaller and smaller, and then disappear.
 This disappearance caused movement, a fact now attributed to nerves.
 However, he speculated about the role of movement and was satisfied that he had found the answer of the center of vitality and energy.
-His pupil, Herophilus, actually discovered both sensory and motor nerves.
+His pupil, Herophilos, actually discovered both sensory and motor nerves.

 Praxagoras was interested in pulse and was the first to direct attention to the importance of arterial pulse in diagnosis.
 He insisted that arteries pulsed by themselves and were independent of the heart.
 Herophilus refuted this doctrine in his treatise "On Pulses."
 In another area, Galen criticized Praxagoras for displaying too little care in anatomy.
 He suggested that Praxagoras did not arrive at his theories by dissection.

 The beliefs of Praxagoras held sway for centuries.
 For example, for nearly 500 years after his death, many still believed that arteries did not contain blood but pneuma.
-His most famous pupil, Herophilus, was instrumental in establishing the marvelous medical establishment at Alexandria.
+His most famous pupil, Herophilos, was instrumental in establishing the marvelous medical establishment at Alexandria.